Why Your Fast Workouts Aren’t Turning Into Faster Race Times—and What to Do About It

 Closing Thoughts – Your Next Step

-The beauty of running lies in its long‑game nature: each kilometre is a conversation between you, your body, and the road.
-When your fast workouts feel disconnected from race day, it’s often not the speed itself that’s missing – it’s the bridge between training and race that needs reinforcing.
-By personalising your pace zones, adapting training to your own fitness, and using real‑time feedback to stay honest with yourself, you’ll start to see those fast intervals translate into faster race times.
+Running is a long conversation with yourself and the road.
+When fast workouts feel disconnected from race day, the problem usually isn’t the speed—it’s the gap between training and racing that needs closing.
+By personalising your pace zones, adjusting training to fit your actual fitness, and using real‑time feedback to stay grounded, those fast intervals will start showing up where it matters: on race day.

 “The beauty of running is that it’s a long game — the more you learn to listen to your body, the more you’ll get out of it.”